 Throughout its history, YES-DC has been organising sessions to deepen our understanding of the challenges we face, and the solutions that are out there.
 The focus has mostly been a technical one, although also more ‘soft aspects’ around implementation have been discussed over the last years.
 YES-DC still organises several sessions every year.

-The members of YES-DC are young professionals and students in the field of energy and/or development.
-They work with universities, government, research institutions, NGOs and in the private sector.
-The board of YES-DC are honorary members, which besides their professional occupations takes care of a financial and organisational framework, and organises knowledge-sharing and networking opportunities with input from its members along the way.
+The members of YES-DC are young professionals and students in the field of energy and/or sustainability.
+They work within local and international companies, government bodies, universities, research institutions, and NGOs.
+The board of YES-DC are honorary members, which besides their professional occupations takes care of the organisational and financial framework, and organises these knowledge-sharing and networking opportunities, considering the valuable input from its members along the way.
 The YES-DC Alumni are former board members, which gather once a year and are still part of the organization’s community.

 “You think energy is a secondary problem.
 But think about it: almost all of today’s most basic problems like hunger and poverty are tied to energy.
 So you solve the problem of energy; you solve half of the world’s problems.”

 This particular quote from my professor Dr P.V Bhale during my bachelors was the spark to my desire to become energy professional.
 I have been acquainted with the complexity of solving the energy problem ever since I started my career in the oil and gas industry, several projects on offshore wind turbines and my latest work going on in the hydrogen transport infrastructure.

 My goal as a chairman/president of YES-DC is to work along with the board of 2021-2022 to strengthen our network, expand its reach and enable our members to reach their full potential in contributing to the energy transition.